-Despite the fact that so many of us are dealing with stress and anxiety, many people don't have go-to strategies for coping with the effects of anxiety and stress.
+Despite the fact that so many of us are dealing with stress and anxiety, many people don't have go-to strategies for coping with the effects.

-One coping mechanism almost anyone can use to deal with the effects of anxiety and stress is the 333 rule.
-So what is it, how can you use it to cope with anxiety, and what other options are there if you’re dealing with stress and anxiety and need more support?
+So what is the 333 rule, how can you use it to cope with anxiety, and what other options are there if you’re dealing with stress and anxiety and need more support?

 When feelings of anxiety strike, pause, breathe, look at your surroundings, and name three things you can see.
 It can be anything; a cat, a lamp, your mug, a family photo—whatever catches your eye.